elsieeeyjd/music-player-bar/README.md

 like so

-3. Download playlist.json, and the mp3 files of whatever music you want to have in your player
+3. Download the mp3 files of whatever music you want to have in your player.
+If you're on neocities free, see the note below.

 <b>IMPORTANT:</b> Since we're not using any official embeds to play our music, make sure the music you have is royalty free and/or you have lisense to said music.